 Gum disease is usually caused by a buildup of plaque and bacteria around the gums.
 Plaque and bacteria can irritate the gums, causing them to swell, bleed, recede, and deteriorate.
 Dentists typically categorize gum disease by severity.
 Here are the types of gum disease and how to check if your child may have them:

 - Gingivitis: This mild form of gum disease is very common.
 Most people are diagnosed with gingivitis at some point of their life.
 It is characterized by bleeding (often when flossing), inflammation, and redness in the gums.
 Gingivitis is an early stage of periodontal disease that can be easily treated with regular brushing, flossing, and dental checkups.
-Parents should not be too concerned if they notice their children are afflicted with gingivitis, but they should start taking initiative to treat the gum disease before it gets worse.
+Parents should not be too concerned if they notice their children are afflicted with bleeding gums or gingivitis, but they should start taking initiative to treat the gum disease before it gets worse.

 - Localized pediatric periodontitis: This is a severe type of periodontitis that affects the bone and teeth.
 Teens are more at risk of pediatric periodontitis than young children, but it can occur at any age.
 Localized pediatric periodontitis will usually show up in the molars and incisors first and cause alveolar bone loss.